 Popular Routes Where Wildlife Viewing Is a Major Part of the Tour

-Malawi is a small, narrow state encompassing Lake Malawi for about two-thirds of its length.
+Malawi is a small, narrow country whose eastern border area encompasses Lake Malawi for about two-thirds of its length.
 The country is a very popular backpacker destination and there are several locations on the lake catering to this market.
 To see most of the highlights, a self-drive package or a custom tour is recommended.

 Due to the geography of Malawi, the obvious two circuits are those centered on the south and the north, as described below.
-It is, however, easy to combine some elements of both and make a longer trip covering the whole country.
-In which case, it would make sense to book at least one flight to avoid too much backtracking.
+However, it’s easy to combine elements from both to make a longer trip that covers the whole country.
+In this case, it would make sense to book at least one flight to avoid too much backtracking.

 Malawi’s South (1.5 to 2 weeks)

-Arriving at Chileka International Airport in Blantyre (BLZ), you’re in striking distance of Malawi’s most exciting wildlife and hiking destinations.
+Arriving at Chileka International Airport (BLZ) in Blantyre, Malawi’s second-largest city, you’re in striking distance of the country’s most exciting wildlife and hiking destinations.

 Destinations:

-• Liwonde National Park (2 to 3 days) is one of Malawi’s best parks.
-With many activities on offer it is easy to spend a few days here.
-A boat trip on the hippo-rich Shire river is an iconic African experience, and rhino tracking is not to be missed either.
+- Liwonde National Park (2 to 3 days) is a superb Big Five safari destination.
+With many activities on offer, it is easy to spend a few days here.
+A boat trip on the Shire River, with its plentiful hippos and elephants, is an iconic African experience, while lion, cheetah and black rhino might be seen on game drives.

-• Zomba Plateau (2 to 3 days) is a great walking destination offering fantastic views of the plains below.
-Horse riding is also a popular activity here.
+- Zomba Plateau (2 to 3 days) is a great walking destination offering fantastic views of the plains below.
+Horseback riding is also a popular activity here.

-• Mount Mulanje (2 to 3 days) is Malawi’s tallest mountain, and the third highest in Africa.
+- Mt Mulanje (2 to 3 days) is Malawi’s tallest mountain.
+Its steep, forested slopes rise to a 3,002m/9,849ft summit.
 Active adventure-seekers can go on the famous three-day trek across the peak, overnighting in rustic huts.
-Alternatively, stay in one of the old colonial houses in a tea estate in the foothills, and admire the mountain from below.
+Alternatively, stay in an old colonial house in a tea estate in the foothills, and admire the mountain from below.
 There are many day hikes you can make from this location.

-• Majete Wildlife Reserve (2 to 3 days) is Malawi’s main Big Five reserve.
-There is a choice in accommodation: a down-to-earth community-owned tented camp or a luxurious lodge in a private concession.
+- Majete Wildlife Reserve (2 to 3 days) is a top-notch safari destination that now hosts all the Big Five as well as cheetah and African wild dog.
+Accommodations range from a down-to-earth community-owned tented camp to a luxurious lodge in a private concession.

-• Cape Maclear (2 to 5 days), in Lake Malawi National Park, is a great base for relaxing on the beach.
-A snorkeling trip is a must, to see the amazing array of colorful fish in the lake.
-Scuba-diving is offered as well, and this is a popular spot to sign up for a course.
-From here, you can return Blantyre or travel on to Lilongwe for your flight home.
+- Cape Maclear (2 to 5 days), in Lake Malawi National Park, is a great base for relaxing on the beach.
+A snorkeling trip is a must to see the amazing array of colorful fish in the lake.
+Scuba diving is also offered, and this is a popular spot to sign up for a course.
+From here, you can return to Blantyre or travel on to Lilongwe for your flight home.

 Popular add-ons:

-• Mumbo Island for great kayaking and an exclusive lake experience
+- Mumbo Island for great kayaking and an exclusive lake experience offshore of Cape Maclear

 Malawi’s North (1.5 to 2 weeks)

-After arriving in Lilongwe International Airport (LLW), head east to the lake.
+After arriving at Kamuzu International Airport (LLW) in Lilongwe, Malawi’s capital city, head east to the lake.

 Destinations:

-• Nkhotakota Wildlife Reserve (2 to 3 days) offers a true wilderness experience.
-Elephants can often be seen at the lodges, and activities include canoeing and fishing.
+- Nkhotakota Wildlife Reserve (2 to 3 days) offers a true wilderness experience.
+Elephants can sometimes be seen at the lodges, and activities include guided walks and bird watching.

-• Nyika National Park (2 to 3 days) is a unique, high-altitude park, with a very different feel to the reserves in the south.
-Although not a Big Five destination, it is the best place in Malawi to see a leopard, and the pristine landscapes are outstanding.
+- Nyika National Park (3 to 4 days) is a unique, high-altitude park, with a very different feel to the reserves in the south.
+Although not a Big Five destination, it is the best place in Malawi to see a leopard, and the pristine landscape is outstanding.

 Having come all the way to the north of the country, you could take a charter flight back to Lilongwe directly, or via Liwonde National Park or Majete Wildlife Reserve for some top-quality wildlife viewing.
-If you are driving back south, break the trip at one of the resort areas on the lake, in Chintheche for example.
+If you are driving back south, break the trip at one of the resort areas along the lake, such as Chintheche.

 Popular add-ons: